Due diligence reporting tool

 Can you please supply copies of all relevant literature containing descriptions of all platform charges you have?

-We believe our simple structure, which contains only four potential charge types to clients depending on what wrappers and assets they use, genuinely allows you to compliantly predict to your clients the cost of using Nucleus regardless of how their financial needs might change in the future.
+We believe our simple charging structure allows you to predict the cost of using Nucleus regardless of how your client’s financial needs might change in the future.

-Protecting your clients' interests is always our priority.
-While the provision of the Financial Services Compensation Scheme (FSCS) applies if the worst should happen, you and your clients can take comfort from the fact that:
+Protecting client interests is always our priority, you and your clients can take comfort from the fact that:

 • Our business is well capitalised and financially strong.

-• We’ve structured our products to ensure your clients’ assets are unlikely to be affected in the event that our business should ever fail.
+• We’ve structured our pension products within a trust structure so as client money is ringfenced from the company’s own assets.
+This makes sure your clients’ assets are unlikely to be affected if our business should ever fail.

-• We have a robust governance framework that ensures all the risks associated with our business are identified and controlled.
+• We have a robust governance framework that ensures all the risks associated with our business are identified, recorded, managed and controlled.

-More specifically, the investor protection regime is complex and differs for different tax wrappers and asset types, especially where cash and commercial property are involved.
-The key features and terms and conditions documents for each wrapper have full details.
+The FSCS investor protection regime is complex and differs for different tax wrappers and asset types.
+The key features and terms and conditions documents for each product within the wrapper have full details and can be found on the platform library.

 What client protection is available under the FSCS?